RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add a default name for cells to encourage users to name them.
   This way cells can be more easily spotted in the outline tree.

+#### Preferences:

+* Spyder can now read default configuration options saved in `spyder.ini` files from system (e.g. `/etc/spyder`) and conda environment (e.g. `~/miniconda/envs/py36/etc/spyder`) directories.
+This can be used by sysadmins to turn on/off certain options by default for all users in an organization.
+To inspect the paths from which Spyder reads these files per operating system and the order in which it does that, you can use the new command line option `spyder --paths`.

 #### API Changes

 ##### Major changes